Run Across Haiti® FAQ's

 We do have a couple options for an ultra-marathon trainer we can connect you with.
 Having a coach and a solid training plan is key!

 + WHAT TYPE OF SUPPORT WILL BE AVAILABLE?

-There will be an aid station about every 5K or so that will have water, rehydration solutions, some snacks and proteins, and medical support available.
-You’ll also be able to access your pack there.
-Each Support Crew will be assigned a certain role for the run!
+There will be an aid station about every 5K or so that will have bottled water, rehydration solutions, some snacks, and medical support available.
+Each runner is responsible to provide their own gear, nutrition and fuel for the Run.
+You’ll also be able to access your drop bag at the midway point.
+Each Support Crew will be assigned a certain role for the Run.

 + WHAT ARE THE ROLES OF THE SUPPORT CREW?

 We will have different roles and skill sets joining us on our Support Crew.
-They will include a medical support team, logistics leads, translators, truck drivers, operations leads, social media/communications lead, content assistant, film crew, and a bunch of cheering, smiling faces to keep us safe, organized and prepared for our runners and team!
-We will be hiring our family members to be a part of the support crew for 2019 to provide a seasonal job.
+WORK will staff the crew which will include a medical team, logistics leads, translators, truck drivers, operations leads, social media/communications team, content assistant, film crew, and a bunch of cheering, smiling faces to keep us safe, organized, and prepared for our runners and team!
+We will continue to hire our family members to be a part of the Support Crew to provide a seasonal job.